-Key Term
+Key term

+a.
 Tariff

+b.
 Recession

+c.
 Protectionism

+d.
 Monetary Policy

+e.
 Interest rate

+f.
 Inflation

+g.
 Indirect Tax

+h.
 Economic growth

+i.
 Direct tax

+j.
 Business cycle

-Task 6 - The economic environment
+Task 6: The economic environment

 - a.
 Higher interest rates increase the costs of loan repayments and loan interest.
-This therefore leads to lower levels of income available for expenditure, and hence less chance of any demand-pull inflation. - b.
-A higher exchange rate can mean that exports become less price competitive (leading to a decline in export revenues) whilst imports become relatively cheaper (leading to greater import expenditure).
+This therefore leads to lower levels of income available for expenditure, and hence less chance of any inflationary pressures. - b.
+A higher exchange rate can mean that exports become less price competitive (leading to a decline in export revenues) whilst imports become relatively cheaper (leading to greater import expenditure). - c.

-- c.
 Higher interest rates tend to attract greater demand (from savers and other investment funds) for the currency, thereby leading to a higher price for the currency, i.e. an increase in the exchange rate.
 By contrast, savers tend not to be so interested in saving in currencies that offer relatively lower interest rates (thereby having less impact on the exchange rate). - d.
 Higher prices in general mean that the country charges escalating prices for both domestic and overseas customers, thereby leading to lower price competitiveness on the international arena. - e.
 Higher income tax rates tend to deflate the economy by withdrawing money that is available for people to spend, thereby having less of an impact on demand-pull inflation.